alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/01/modern-image-formats-jxl-and-avif.md

 - Images with high and extremely high resolution and level of details.
 - When processing speed is important.
 JXL encoding is 5 to 10 times faster than AVIF's.
 - Very high colour precision.
-- Progressive decoding - the image can be rendered as it is downloaded.
+- Progressive decoding: the image can be rendered as it is downloaded.
 - Images with very high dimensions, because it supports sizes of over 1 billion x 1 billion pixels.
 AVIF supports images at most of 8K resolution (8193px x 4320px).

 ## When should I use AVIF?